IBM/rpg-genai-data/docs/pages/metadata.md

+# metadata.txt

-The `metadata.txt` file describes important attributes of the training data.
+The `metadata.txt` file describes important attributes of the training data in a yaml file

-The directory structure would either look like:
+## Structure

+Different sets of attributes will be used depending on the task or whether a complete source file, or subset is reference, d

 1. Complete compilable ILE RPG source file for programs or modules or copybooks